What Is Predictive Analytics?

 Algorithms help data analysts find patterns in seemingly disconnected data sets and figure out trends.
 The techniques used include:

-Predictive analytics often goes hand-in-hand with prescriptive analytics, science used to make recommendations to an organization to help it achieve desired business objectives.
+As a subclass of data analytics, Predictive analytics often goes hand-in-hand with prescriptive analytics, science used to make recommendations to an organization to help it achieve desired business objectives.

 Why Is Predictive Analytics Important?